imadchougle/Python-Data-Scrapping/README.md

 # Python-Task-Data-Scrapping-
 Installation
 pip install scraper
-Then start project
+start project
-The Task was very clear with me and my aim also simply i approached with the solution and got the desired output
+The Task was very clear with me and my aim also
+TO extract the amazon website and get the data out of it using web scarping Product name >> Product price >> product ratings